artifacthub/hub/docs/repositories.md

 ## Private repositories

-Artifact Hub supports adding private Helm repositories.
+Artifact Hub supports adding private repositories (except OLM OCI based).
 By default this feature is disabled, but you can enable it in your own Artifact Hub deployment setting the `hub.server.allowPrivateRepositories` configuration setting to `true`.
-When enabled, you'll be allowed to add the basic auth credentials for the repository in the add/update repository modal in the control panel.
+When enabled, you'll be allowed to add the authentication credentials for the repository in the add/update repository modal in the control panel.
 Credentials are not exposed in the Artifact Hub UI, so users will need to get them separately.
 The installation instructions modal will display a warning to users when the package displayed belongs to a private repository.

 *Please note that this feature is not enabled in `artifacthub.io`.*